-- 1. To consider and vote on the election of directors, each to hold office for a term of one year ending in 2009 or when their successors are elected: - 2.
-To consider and vote upon the ratification of the appointment of Kabani & Company as the Company's independent auditors for the fiscal year 2008-9; - 3.
-To consider and vote on the amendment of our articles of incorporation to increase the number of authorized shares of capital stock from 50,000,000 to 100,000,000; - 4.
-To consider and vote on a proposal to adopt the NetSol Technologies, Inc. 2008 Equity Incentive Plan; - 5.
+- 1. To consider and vote on the election of directors, each to hold office for a term of one year ending in 2011 or when their successors are elected; - 2.
+To consider and vote upon the ratification of the appointment of Kabani & Company as the Company's independent auditors for the fiscal year 2010; - 3.
+To approve by non-binding vote, named executive compensation; - 4.
+To recommend by non-binding vote the frequency of named executive compensation advisory votes; - 5.
+To approve the Company's 2011 Incentive and Nonstatutory Stock Option Plan; and - 6.
 To consider such other matters as may properly come before the Annual Meeting.